hiomgupta/Portfolio/README.md

 ## Contact

-Feel free to reach out to me at [my mail](mailto:om.gupta@iitgn.ac.in) for any inquiries or collaboration opportunities.
+Feel free to reach out to me at [Email](mailto:om.gupta@iitgn.ac.in) for any inquiries or collaboration opportunities.
 You can also connect with me on [LinkedIn](https://www.linkedin.com/in/hi-omgupta) and [GitHub](https://github.com/hiomgupta).

 <!-- ## License